nopandacode/NoPandaCode.ApplicationEnvironment/README.md

 # NoPandaCode.ApplicationEnvironment
-This is a package with some application helpers.
+This is a library with some application helpers.

 * [AppRunner](#AppRunner)